Covert War: Plot

 FBI agent Frank Gaad (Richard Thomas) announces to his subordinates that three high-ranking KGB officers are being targeted in revenge for the death of agent Amador, including General Zhukov (Olek Krupa), who is murdered shortly thereafter.

 KGB agent Elizabeth Jennings (Keri Russell) and her neighbor Sandra Beeman (Susan Misner), the wife of FBI agent Stan (Noah Emmerich), go out dancing.
 They discuss their love lives, with Sandra confiding about the only other man she slept with besides Stan.
 Philip (Matthew Rhys) has the children visiting him in the motel room where he stays due to his separation from his wife Elizabeth.
 Later, Sandra confronts her husband about his whereabouts and tells him that she called the FBI, and they told her he finished work hours ago, which he denies.

 Claudia (Margo Martindale) informs Elizabeth of Zhukov's death.
-This hurts Elizabeth, who demands that the man responsible — CIA Director of Planning for the Soviet Union Richard Patterson (Paul Fitzgerald) — be killed.
+This hurts Elizabeth, who demands that the man responsible—CIA Director of Planning for the Soviet Union Richard Patterson (Paul Fitzgerald)—be killed.
 Claudia disagrees, telling Elizabeth that those are not her orders, and that she always follows orders, unlike Elizabeth, whom she chastises for having disregarded instructions by letting Gregory commit suicide by cop.
 In a flashback to 1964, Zhukov and Elizabeth discuss her relationship with Philip.

 Elizabeth tells Philip about Zhukov's death, stating that she is going to kill the man responsible, despite orders.
-Philip tries to talk her out of it, but she finds all the information she can on Patterson — that he is a womanizer and she can seduce him.
-Meanwhile, Stan is surprised to see his son, Matthew (Daniel Flaherty), return from The Rocky Horror Picture Show wearing makeup.
-But Matthew reassures him that this doesn't make him gay.
+Philip tries to talk her out of it, but she finds all the information she can on Patterson—that he is a womanizer and she can seduce him.
+Meanwhile, Stan is surprised to see his son, Matthew (Daniel Flaherty), return from The Rocky Horror Picture Show wearing makeup; Matthew reassures him that this does not make him gay.

 Nina (Annet Mahendru) has been promoted at The Embassy and has received a new office.
 Arkady (Lev Gorn) tells her about the bug planted in Caspar Weinberger's study.
 Meanwhile, FBI employee Martha (Alison Wright) has decided to introduce Philip (disguised as FBI counterintelligence agent Clark) to her parents (Richard Kline and Peggy Scott).
 After an awkward meeting, Philip leaves abruptly but compliments Martha's parents.
-In another flashback — this time to 1970 in Geneva — Elizabeth confides in Zhukov that she is pregnant with her second child, but has not yet told Philip.
+In another flashback—this time to 1970 in Geneva—Elizabeth confides in Zhukov that she is pregnant with her second child, but has not yet told Philip.